shhnjk/Safe-Blob-URL/README.md

 ### Is there a way to block cross-origin Blob URLs in iframe?

-If there are sites which deploys CSP such as `frame-src 'self' blob:;` and wish to block cross-origin Blob URLs, we could add a keyword like `'deny-unique-blob'` for `frame-src` to specifically block cross-origin Blob URLs.
+Yes!
+For sites with restrictive CSP such as `frame-src 'self' blob:;`, cross-origin Blob URL iframes are blocked by default.
+And those sites would need to set `'allow-unique-blob'` keyword in `frame-src` to opt into framing cross-origin Blob URLs.

 ### Who is allowed to fetch or navigate to a cross-origin Blob URL?